-The Orthopaedic Trauma Service (OTS) has dedicated and experienced research support staff including three research nurses and a research assistant available to support the program.
+The Orthopaedic Trauma Service (OTS) has dedicated and experienced research support staff including research nurses and a research coordinator available to support the program.
 Research staff assist OTS surgeons and fellows with all research tasks, including literature searches; protocol development; budget preparation; IRB submissions and coordination; preparation of grant applications; medical record and radiograph collection for review; consenting of research subjects; scheduling of research studies (radiographic or laboratory studies); data collection, including completion of patient outcome measurements; photo and/or video documentation; data entry, validation and formatting; and documentation for IRBs and study sponsors.
 In addition, numerous USF and visiting orthopaedic residents and medical students participate in ongoing projects.

-An OTS trauma registry is coordinated by a research nurse.
+An OTS trauma registry is coordinated by a research coordinator.
 Admission variables are documented for patients who consent to be included in the registry, including fracture pattern, mechanism of injury, comorbidities, and injury and treatment variables.
 The registry is utilized to track the volume and type of fracture patterns treated, and to identify potential subjects for specific research projects.

 The Foundation for Orthopaedic Research and Education (FORE) was established to provide patients with world-class orthopaedic care through research and education.
 FORE focuses on clinical and biomechanical research, surgical training and continuing medical education (CME).
 Collaboration is welcomed and encouraged between MDs, PhDs and research staff.
 (Website: https://www.foreonline.org)